adamllryan/notes/CSE3461 - Wired Networks/02_application_layer.md

-# Principles of Network Applications
+When we create a network app, we want it to be able to run on different end systems.
+This means they need to be able to communicate with each other regardless of system architecture.
+This way, developers won't need to focus on developing the network-core software as well as the application itself.

-We need to write programs that run on different _end systems_, communicate over network, and run in a way that promote rapid app development and allow the developer to not write software for network-core devices.
+There are two structures for these applications:

-We use two structures for applications:
+- Client-server.

-- client-server
+- Peer-to-peer (P2P).

-- peer-to-peer (P2P)
+# Client-Server Architecture

-## Client server architecture
+When we use **client-server** architecture, we have a client and a server.

-A [server] is an always-on host.
-It has a permanent IP address and can be in data centers for scalability.
+A **client** is you or your machine.
+The client's responsibility is the entity that is making web requests.
+Clients may be intermittently connected, have dynamic IP addresses, and do not communicate directly with each other.

-A [client] communicates with the server.
-May be intermittently connected, have a dynamic IP address, and cannot communicate directly with other [clients].
+A **server** is your always-on host.
+It maintains a permanent IP address and is often found in a datacenter to allow for scalability.
+Servers traditionally cannot make their own requests.
+Instead, they sit in a permanent wait state until they receive a request.
+Then, they are allowed one response to the client, then reset.

-## P2P Architecture
+# Peer-to-peer Architecture

-There is no always-on [server] in this case.
-Arbitrary end systems directly communicate with each other.
+**P2P** differs from client server in that we treat everyone like a client.
+There is no longer an always-on server and instead of having clients, everyone is now a peer.

-Peers request service from other peers and provide service in return to other peers.
-P2P architecture is `self-scalable`.
-When you add a new peer, that peer brings new service capacity but also service demands.
-Peers are intermittently connected and change IP addresses.
-Lots of management.
+**Peers** request services from each other and provide service in return to other peers.
+This introduces *self-scalability*, where peers bring new service capacity while also bringing new service demands.

-## Processes
+P2P requires complex management techniques because peers are connected with no discrete structure and may change IP addresses at any time.

-A [process] is code running within a host.
-Within the same host, two processes communicate using `inter-process communication`, defined by the OS.
+# Process Communication

-Client process: process that initiates communication.
+A **process** is simply code running within a host.
+Within the same host, two processes communicate via [[5.
+Interprocess Communication|interprocess communication]].
+Processes with different hosts can communicate via [[5.
+Interprocess Communication#Message Passing|message passing]].

-Server process: Listener process waiting for contact.
+The client process initiates a communication and the server process waits to be contacted.
+P2P applications have both a client and server process (at least one of each).

-P2P Arch applications use client/server processes.
+A **socket** is a hook that processes may use to send and receive messages between themselves.
+A process has to connect to a socket and then send or receive messages from that socket.
+Once sent, we have to assume it will arrive at the end.

 ## Sockets